simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 I this post we will use the Azure CLI to create an Azure Key Vault, register our secrets in the vault, create the permissions required for us to access the keys.

-After everything is set up we will call both SharePoint and the Graph via PNPJs to create a Microsoft Team based on the Group of an Modern Team site.
+After everything is set up we will call both SharePoint and the Graph via PNPJs to create a Microsoft Team based on the Group of a Modern Team site.

-As we will be using Application Permissions to call the Graph we need to have an registered "app" in our Azure AD, so we get an Id and Secret.
-Have a look in <a href="https://simonagren.github.io/create-team-site-script/" target="_blank">This</a> blogpost of mine to see how you could register one.
+As we will be using Application Permissions to call the Graph we need to have a registered "app" in our Azure AD, so we get an Id and Secret.
+Have a look in <a href="https://simonagren.github.io/create-team-site-script/" target="_blank">This</a> blog post of mine to see how you could register one.

 Let's get to it!